codeHaiku22/hostRecon/README.md

 # hostRecon 1.1
-This is Python based comman line interface (CLI) application to determine host names and open ports.
+This is Python-based comman line interface (CLI) application to determine host names and open ports.

 ## Features
 - Target IP addresses can be provided individually, as a range, using CIDR notation, and from an input file.